yuraBrimit/react-native-custom-sitecore-engage/README.md

 # React-native Sitecore Engage
-Cloned library for supporting react-native applications.
-All @sitecore/engage functionality stay as it is, but made some change s with (get/set) cookie properties
+Copied and modified for supporting React-native library @sitecore/engage.
+Source library functionality stay as it is, but made some changes with (get/set) cookie properties, due to the lack of cookie parameters on mobile devices.

+Created by:
-&copy; Sitecore Corporation A/S. All rights reserved.
+#### &copy; Sitecore Corporation A/S. All rights reserved.
 Sitecore&copy; is a registered trademark of Sitecore Corporation A/S.
 Sitecore Engage is a JavaScript library for sending behavioral data from a web application to Sitecore CDP.

 ## Prerequisites
-Before installing Sitecore Engage, you need:
+Before installing Custom Sitecore Engage, you need:
-- Node.js and npm.
+- Node.js
+- npm
 - A mobile application.
   > **Note**
   > A Sitecore JavaScript Rendering SDK (JSS) Next.js application with the [`nextjs-personalize`](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-next-js-personalize-add-on.html) add-on automatically installs Sitecore Engage.